pyoptools.raytrace.ray package

 optical_path()

-Return the optical path of the beam propagation from the origin of the origin ray, to the end of this ray (intersection with a surface)
+Return the optical path of the beam propagation from the origin of the original ray to the end of this ray (intersection with a surface).

 optical_path_parent()

-Return the optical path from the origin of the origin ray to the end of this ray parent (this ray origin)
+Return the optical path length from the origin of the original ray to the end of this ray’s parent (i.e., the origin of this ray).

 order